paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 - If onboarding using an ARM template, Bicep, or Azure Policy, enable the `Microsoft.AlertsManagement/prometheusRuleGroups` resources used to collect Windows metrics.
 - If the cluster is already onboarded, use [this ARM template](https://github.com/Azure/prometheus-collector/blob/kaveesh/windows_recording_rules/AddonArmTemplate/WindowsRecordingRuleGroupTemplate/WindowsRecordingRules.json) and [this parameter file](https://github.com/Azure/prometheus-collector/blob/kaveesh/windows_recording_rules/AddonArmTemplate/WindowsRecordingRuleGroupTemplate/WindowsRecordingRulesParameters.json) to create the rule groups.

-The Bicep module in this project automatically creates and enable the necessary rule groups to collect metrics from Windows nodes in Prometheus format.
-For more information on how to customize metrics scraping for a Kubernetes cluster with the metrics addon in Azure Monitor., see [Customize scraping of Prometheus metrics in Azure Monitor managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/prometheus-metrics-scrape-configuration)
+The Bicep module in this project automatically creates and enables the necessary rule groups to collect metrics from Windows nodes in Prometheus format.
+For more information on how to customize metrics scraping for a Kubernetes cluster with the metrics addon in Azure Monitor., see [Customize scraping of Prometheus metrics in Azure Monitor managed service for Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/prometheus-metrics-scrape-configuration).

 ## Verify the Deployment of the Azure Monitor Agents

-Run the following command to verify that the DaemonSet was deployed properly on the Linux node pools:
+Run the following command to verify that the DaemonSet was correctly deployed on the Linux node pools:

 ```bash
 kubectl get ds ama-metrics-node --namespace=kube-system
 ```

-The number of pods should be equal to the number of Linux nodes on the cluster.
+The number of pods should equal the number of Linux nodes on the cluster.
 The output should resemble the following example:

 ```bash
 User@aksuser:~$ kubectl get ds ama-metrics-node --namespace=kube-system